On Lipschitz continuous optimal stopping boundaries: Properties of the optimal boundary

 \section{Properties of the optimal boundary}

 In order to analyse the shape of the continuation set and later on the regularity of its boundary we need to restrict our assumptions.
-In particular in the following we will often need \begin{description} \item[(B) Drift. \namedlabel{B}{(B)}] For $k=2,\ldots,d$ it holds $\mu_k(x)=\mu_k(x_2,\ldots x_d)$, hence $\partial_1 X^{x,k}\equiv 0$ and from \eqref{DX}
+In particular in the following we will often need \begin{description} \item [(A$_2$) Terminal value.\namedlabel{A$_2$}{(A$_2$)}] If $T<+\infty$ we have $ \partial_1 g(x)\ge \partial_1 f(T,x)$. \end{description}